 With the shift in focus and active commitment to work at the intersection of art and social change through community transformation, Leeway’s leadership turned its gaze inward and began an examination of its institutional policies and practices.
 Over the next few years and with the active engagement and support of the Leeway community (its donor family, board of directors, advisory council, staff, artists, activists, and community partners) and other supporters in the region and beyond, the foundation transformed from an almost exclusively white, woman-focused foundation to one that engages people of color in positions of influence; committed to a process of examining the dynamics of race in organizational relationships, practices, policies, and programs; changed the governance and decision-making authority from a family-run, one-member structure to a board comprising community members committed to an active framework of personal and political transformation, including former grant and award recipients; and in 2006 expanded the eligibility criteria to include trans* and gender nonconforming artists as an extension of the foundation’s feminist roots, which were grounded in its efforts to support artists underrepresented because of their gender.

 Today, as Leeway continues to explore ways to build new partnerships, deepen relationships, strengthen existing alliances, and engage with its mission, vision, and values, it continues to move forward and push itself to refine its vision and deepen its social impact with the hope that other funders, organizations, and communities might be inspired to take their own paths to transformation.

-*We use the term “trans” in its most inclusive sense, as an umbrella term encompassing transsexual, transgender, genderqueer, Two-Spirit people, and more generally, anyone whose gender identity or gender expression is nonconforming and/or different from their gender assigned at birth.
+*Leeway is a trans-affirming organization committed to gender self-determination, and we use the term “trans” in its most inclusive sense, as an umbrella term encompassing transsexual, transgender, genderqueer, Two-Spirit people, and anyone whose gender identity or gender expression is nonconforming and/or different from their gender assigned at birth.